 Choosing my 87-year-old grandmother to be my maid of honor was easy.
-With two loving marriages behind her and an obligation to give me unconditional love, she was a treasure trove of wisdom, advice, and perspective.
+With two happy marriages behind her and an obligation to give me unconditional love, she was a treasure trove of wisdom, advice, and perspective.
 While my mom and I navigated the treacherous waters of seating, floral, and lodging arrangements together, I discussed feelings, etiquette, and makeup concepts with the matriarch of our family.
 Having her there with us when we chose my wedding dress, and in the room with all the women as we had our hair and makeup done, added an extra level of rite of passage to these wedding milestones.
 Plus, I benefited vastly from her brand of deep honesty that only comes from years and years of chipping away at caring what people think of you and your opinions.

 It was something special that only she and I got to share and something that we'll never get to have again.